juanmaguitar/javascript-notes/markdown-en/3-conditions-loops/README.md

 ```
 <img src="img/bucle_while.png" alt="Bucle While JS" title="Bucle While JS" />

-- `while` sentence is followed by a condition between parenthesis and a code block between brackets.
+- `while` sentence is followed by a condition between parenthesis and a code block between braces.
 _While_ the condition evaluates to `true`, the code will be executed over and over.
 We need to assure the code inside the while forces the condition to be `false`  at some point, to avoid infinite loops